dherrera1911/dherrera1911.github.io/_posts/2024-08-21-constrained-learning-with-pytorch-parametrizations.md

         [ 0.7755,  2.7918,  1.0426,  1.2220,     nan]])
 ```

-We will use models that compute the log-likelihood
+Next, we implement models that compute the negative log-likelihood
-of the dataset under a Gaussian distribution, with parameters
+of the data under a Gaussian distribution with parameters
-``mu`` and ``Sigma``.
-The models will also compute the likelihood
+``mu`` and ``Sigma``, while ignoring missing values.

-of observations with missing values, by ignoring the missing
+For a given data point $$x_i$$ with missing values, we
-values.

-To compute the log-likelihood
+compute the log-likelihood of the observed values
-of an observation with missing entries we use only
-the values of ``mu`` and ``Sigma`` corresponding to the observed
+by using only the corresponding elements of ``mu`` and ``Sigma``.
-entries.
 That is, if a row has missing values for the columns $$1$$
 and $$3$$, we will remove the elements $$1$$ and $$3$$ from the ``mu``
 and the rows and columns $$1$$ and $$3$$ from the ``Sigma``,
 and we will use the remaining elements to compute the
 log-likelihood with a Gaussian distribution of lower dimension.

-Before we proceed, we implement three useful functions:
+We first implement three useful functions:
 `gaussian_log_likelihood` computes the
 log-likelihood of a data point under a Gaussian distribution,
 `remove_nan_statistics` takes as input the statistics ``mu`` and